-At February 29, 2020, the Company has a positive cash balance.
+At May 31, 2020, the Company has a positive cash balance.
 The Company has no significant concentrations of credit risk arising from operations.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by reputable financial institutions with which it keeps its bank accounts and management believes the risk of loss to be remote.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As at February 29, 2020 and February 28, 2019, the Company did not hold any short-term investments or cash equivalents.
+As at May 31, 2020 and May 31, 2019, the Company did not hold any short-term investments or cash equivalents.

-Receivables consist of goods and services tax due from the government of Canada.
+Receivables consist of goods and services tax and taxes due from the government of Canada.
 Management believes that the credit risk concentration with respect to receivables is limited.

-During the nine months ending February 29,2020, the Company took out an interest-bearing short-term loan with SSL.
+During the twelve months ending May 31, 2020, the Company took out interest-bearing short-term loans with SSL.
 Refer to Liquidity and Capital Resources section for further details.